 Notes

-- If the chicken mixture is too wet or sticky (some brands of ground chicken are wetter than others), just refrigerate the mixture for 30 minutes to firm it up before rolling it into balls.
+- If the chicken mixture is too wet or sticky, just refrigerate it for 30 minutes to firm it up before rolling into balls.

-- The recipe instructions are based on a Philips 2.75 quart air fryer.
+- The recipe instructions are based on a Cosori 5.8 quart air fryer.
 If you’re using a different brand, model and/or size, you may need to adjust the temperature or air frying time slightly.

 - Be sure to check out the other sections above the recipe card for more detailed advice and suggestions for making this recipe.